 Are you the winner in the fourth industrial revolution?

-At Nevel, we’ve made heavy investments in the automation of power plant operations.
-Just a few years ago, the operators of Nevel’s power plants were adjusting processes in three shifts, much like the 19th century steel factory workers, each relying on situational approaches learned on the job.
+At Nevel, we’ve made smart investments in the automation of power plant operations.
+Many years ago, the operators of Nevel’s power plants were adjusting processes in three shifts, much like the 19th century steel factory workers, each relying on situational approaches learned on the job.
 It’s no surprise that the day shift operator made and timed their adjustments slightly differently from the night shift operator, not to mention the less experienced morning shift operator.

 Read more about our remote operation service.